US Sports Betting Laws

 The Professional and Amateur Sports Protection Act (PASPA) limited domestic wagering by excluding these offerings in states outside of Nevada and other grand-fathered states.
 This allowed PASPA to effectively ban sports gambling for 25 years in most of the US, and through numerous litigation suits against grand-fathered states like Oregon, Montana, and so on, major athletic leagues and associations prevented these states from offering betting – making Nevada the sole source for state-based legal sports wagering.

 PASPA created a provision to extend a deadline one year after the law’s effective date to allow states to introduce their own sports gambling legislation.
 However, relevant states, including New Jersey, failed to produce before the deadline.
-This allowed the prevention of introducing new or updated betting legislation at the federal level.
+This prevented the introduction of new or updated betting legislation at the federal level.

 New Jersey eventually pushed back on this law by filing a lawsuit for discrimination, permitting a voter referendum to change the state’s constitution, and passing laws to allow sports wagering in the state regardless.